superphy/kmer/proposal.md

 High levels of phenotypic variation can be observed in clonal populations of both O157:H7 and non-O157:H7, this includes traits associated with virulence in humans.
-Quantitatively measuring phenotypes to facilitate accurate predictive genomics wherein phenotypes can be accurately predicted from the genome sequence.
+Quantitatively measuring phenotypes to facilitate accurate predictive genomics wherein phenotypes can be accurately predicted from the genome sequence is important for the identification of traits known to be associated with virulence in humans.
 Phenotypes such as resistance to antimicrobials or presence of toxin gene can be attributed to a single gene presence or absence while other phenotypes are more complex and not as easily attributed to specific single changes.
 As a result of this complexity we cannot look at single changes but instead need to look at relationships across thousands of factors.

 Machine Learning (ML) is a tool we can use to look at these complex relationships.
 Over this term I will be examining 187 genomes from X STEC serotypes in a comprehensive analysis of phenotype and genotype using Omnilog phenotypic microrrays and whole-genome